 |Rolling Deadline:||EJS will review law clerk applications and will hire on a rolling basis until the positions are filled or March 31, 2021, whichever is earlier.
 Early application is highly recommended, but 1L students should comply with their law school’s guidelines for when they may apply for summer positions.|

-Please email a (1) cover letter, (2) resume, (3) writing sample (a legal memorandum that is preferably no more than 20 pages in length and not heavily edited), and (4) a list of three references that includes past supervisors of your work to firstname.lastname@example.org with “Motley Fellowship Application” in the subject line.|
+|Application:||Please email (1) cover letter, (2) resume, (3) writing sample (a legal memorandum that is no more than 20 pages), and (4) a list of three references to email@example.com with “Summer 2021 Law Clerk Application” in the subject line.|